Matt-Warnock/CV/README.md

 **John Henry's Ltd (Mar 2008 - Mar 2014)**
 _Drum technician at music hire specialist_

-- Teamwork led to timely fulfilment of orders in fast paced based environment.
+- Teamwork led to timely fulfilment of orders in a fast paced based environment.
-- Created system of equipment testing which improved reliability of orders sent.
+- Created systems of equipment testing which improved reliability of orders sent.
 - Creative problem solving with preparing orders to exact specification.

 ## Musical Experience